Accessibility

 If you want to exit, locate the doors next to the turnstiles.
 Some of them have the AutoGate machine reader next to it:

-As one would expect, taking the trip using elevators or only accessible stations will take a significant amount of time.
+As one would expect, taking the trip using elevators at only accessible stations will take a significant amount of time.
 It’s very typical that your entire journey might require 4-6 different elevators.
 For more details and resources about accessibility see the MTA’s website on this topic.

 Alternatives / Access-a-ride

-The MTA also has the Access-a-ride (AAR) program that consists of accessible vans and car shares available 24 hours a day, 7 days a week that provide door to door service for eligible customers at the base price of a subway fare (i.e., $2.90).
+The MTA also has the Access-a-ride (AAR) program that consists of accessible vans and car shares available 24 hours a day, 7 days a week that provide door to door service for eligible customers at the base price of a subway fare (i.e., $3).
 These are shared-ride vans with accessible ramps that require prior reservation but can pick you up at any desired location.

 Depending on the eligibility of the person, these rides can truly be door-to-door or just door-to-an-accessible subway station.
 Personal Care Attendants that accompany the AAR customer will also be able to ride for free.
 Sometimes, the MTA also employs taxis and private car shares to complement the service, but the process of reserving one is the same.
 In addition, AAR customers can use the regular public transportation (subway and buses) for free four times a day.
 This is useful given that all NYC buses are ADA-accessible with ramps and can take you to the nearest accessible subway station.